 Did you know that in the UK someone dies of bowel cancer every 30 minutes1?
 However, 54% of bowel cancers are actually preventable2.
-Take control of your health by being aware of the signs and symptoms, as well as how you can reduce your risk of developing the disease.
+Make sure you're aware of the signs and symptoms, as well as how you can reduce your risk of developing the disease.

 Not only is bowel cancer the 4th most common cancer in UK, but it’s actually the 2nd biggest killer2.
 In fact, 1 in 14 men and 1 in 19 women will get bowel cancer in their lifetime2.
 Being aware of the signs and symptoms, and getting an early diagnosis is so important when it comes to beating the disease.

 There are five things you can do to help prevent developing bowel cancer.
 Here's how:

 - Eating a high fibre diet.
 Statistics show that 12% of bowel cancers are associated with not eating enough fibre2.
 Foods that are rich in fibre can help to move waste through your digestive system faster and reduce issues such as constipation and inflammation.
 High fibre foods include; fruit, vegetables, beans, pulses, nuts and wholegrains.
 You should aim to eat around 30g of fibre every day3.

 - Maintaining a healthy weight.
 If you’re overweight or obese, you are at an increased risk of bowel cancer.
 This is even more common in men.
 As 13% of bowel cancers are linked to being overweight, keeping your body weight at a healthy level is really important2.
 Vigorous exercise can actually help to reduce the risk of obesity-related bowel cancer4.